marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

      - Iso 3 : The three letter code representing the country.
      - Country: The name of the country.
      - hdicode: refers to the HDI (Human Development Index) grouping code used by the United Nations Development Programme (UNDP) to categorize countries based on their HDI values. **Very High Human Development**, **High Human Development**, **Medium Human Development**, **Low Human Development**.
      - Region: refers to the geographic or economic groupings used by the United Nations Development Programme (UNDP) to categorize countries based on their development characteristics.
-They are: **Sub-Saharan Africa**, **East Asia and Pacific**, **Europe and Central Asia**, **Latin America and the Caribbean**, **Middle East and North Africa**, and **South Asia**.
+They are: **Sub-Saharan Africa**, **East Asia and Pacific**, **Europe and Central Asia**, **Latin America and the Caribbean**, and **South Asia**.
 UNDP Development Regions and World Bank Regions regional groupings are the same.
      - hdi_rank_2021
      - hdi_xxxx
      - le_xxxx